Boarding and weekends out

 Letters and emails are encouraged on a regular basis.
 A Sauveterre email account is set up or each child to which they have unlimited access.
 Letters are compulsory on Wednesdays and Sundays and are sent as a scan to parents.
 The telephone may be used for special occasions (birthdays etc) but for reasons of expense and practicality, is encouraged less than written word.
 Emails and other letters can be sent at any time.

-Pupils wear the uniform provided (see separate list) during the week up to Saturday afternoon.
+Pupils wear school uniform during the week up to Saturday afternoon.
 Home clothes are worn on Sundays and if children are out with parents.
 A Sauveterre jumper is provided when children arrive in France.

 Personal possessions are kept in bedside drawers, wardrobes and in classroom lockers.
 Admission to bedrooms is restricted during the day, so possessions are not easily accessible.
 Parents and children are encouraged to label their possessions clearly before they arrive in Sauveterre.